 It may not seem that bad to swipe a bit of well-written content from someone else’s LinkedIn profile or resume . . . even though you know that plagiarizing is wrong.
 But that’s just one of the many reasons not to copy another person’s brand content.

-Check out my post Look, I Found My Personal Brand Doppelganger! for more about these 7 reasons why copying someone else’s content is a bad idea:
+Check out my post Look, I Found My Personal Brand Doppelganger! for more about these 7 reasons why copying someone else’s content can contaminate your personal brand: